pfsense/docs/source/ids-ips/snort-interface-settings.rst

 selector.

 **Pass List:** selects the networks and IP addresses that Snort will never block.
-These represent “trusted hosts”.
+These represent "trusted hosts".
 Even if a trusted host generates a Snort alert, it will not be blocked if the IP address is on a Pass List.
 The default Pass List contains the same addresses as HOME\_NET.
 Create additional pass lists on the IP LISTS tab, and then